KabirDabholkar/testMFB/README.md

 >>> bm.BOXES['b0_0_0']
 array([0.     , 0.     , 0.     , 0.04995, 0.04995, 0.04995])
 ```
+The elements of BOXES are numpy arrays containing corner-coordinates and dimensions of the box `[x y z sx sy sz]` in micrometers.

-`mcell_gen.py` import `box_maker.py` and writes all the `.mdl` files for the MCell model using the given box geometry.
+`mcell_gen.py` imports `box_maker.py` and writes all the `.mdl` files for the MCell model using the given box geometry.
 By default it uses '`b0_0_0'` as the release site.
 At the top of `mcell_gen.py` you need to specify a couple of details as per your requirements of the MCell model.
 The `all_boxes.pkl` is stored in the corresponding model folder.

 ##run.sh